seangaff/Accessible-ANPR/README.md

 ## Object-detection-Testing

 Experimenting with object detection and taking input from various sources.
 Using Python, OpenCV and YoloV4-Tiny.
 Testing reading from a webcam,and video file.
 Testing on Apple M1 chip and Raspberry Pi 4.

+## Registration-Reader

+Testing performance of varations of ANPR(Automatic Number Plate Recognition).
+Models trained in Google Colab using Yolov5 and Pytorch.
+Sucessfully trained models to detect and read registration plates.
+Testing multiple model types on multiple input videos.
+Inference speed testing on Apple M1 chip and Raspberry Pi 4.